 The H1N1 Flu is a Type A virus strain, you will find this strain in all Quadrivalent vaccines in Australia.
 Corporate Care only uses Quadrivalent flu vaccines (4 strains) in their workplace flu vaccination programs

 Do you need more information about the Flu?
-Click below or simply reach out at [email protected]
+Fill out the below form or email us at [email protected]